Isn’t this just a Perdido Key thing?

 This is much larger than just the Key.
 We found our citizens within the entire greater mainland, from Innerarity across Gulf Beach Highway to NAS Pensacola, all the way up to neighborhoods along Lillian Highway, proudly call Perdido their home, and are concerned about protecting our area’s unique charm.
 By mainland residents partnering with Perdido Key residents, we can make that a reality.
 Because in the end, together, we are Perdido.

 By incorporating our area as a municipality, we can directly address the local issues we face, make decisions ourselves and return a more significant share of tax dollars to our local community.
-We can reduce the overall burden on our county by taking control of our own destiny.
+Perhaps we can reduce the overall burden on our county by taking control of our own destiny.
 Citizens can have a local voice in their own city government.
 Together, we can improve the quality of life for us and our neighbors in the surrounding unincorporated county.

 It all starts right here, with our citizens, community workgroups, and local support.
 Florida's Home Rule powers allow local Florida communities to come together and form a municipality.
 Together the people guide the creation of a feasibility study, a five-year projected budget, and a proposed city charter.
 These are submitted to our local delegation (Sen. Broxson, Rep. Andrade, and Rep. Salzman) and go through a local subcommittee to become a local bill.
 The Florida House and Senate vote on this bill; if it passes, the citizens within the proposed boundaries vote to become a municipality.